 planning events for her dream organization,

 the Make-A-Wish® foundation.

 students she meets as an Orientation

 Bay Path; we’ll help point you in the

-Choose from 21 highly relevant academic programs* at Bay Path (sorry, no astronomy majors here).
-When you're finished, you'll use your degree to get a job or prepare for graduate school or do what you love.
+Choose from more than 30 highly relevant academic programs* at Bay Path.
+When you’re finished, you’ll use your degree to get a job or prepare for graduate school or do what you love.